niiknow/ajenticp/README.md

 ```

 ## ajenti-udock-greedy
 So you want everything?
-This demonstrate the greedy udock setup with: ajenti-udock, sftp, postgresql, mongodb, bind9, and disable https for Ajenti.
+This demonstrate the greedy udock setup with: ajenti-udock + sftp, postgresql, mongodb, and bind9.
+Also swap out with latest nodejs 6.x and npm install gulp and express.

 From this image, you can figure out how to simply setup your own from the base ajenti-udock panel.